top of page

 1. Insight

-Many organisations now have a growing pipeline of potential AI initiatives.
+Many organisations now have a growing pipeline of potential AI initiatives, often strengthened through structured AI Use Case Discovery and AI Strategy Development.

 2. Why This Matters